On this page:

 The maximum rate of interest that your owners corporation can charge on overdue fees is determined by the Penalty Interest Rates Act 1983.

-To view the current penalty interest rates, visit Penalties and values - Department of Justice and Community Safety.
+Find the current penalty interest rates at Penalties and values - Department of Justice and Community Safety.

 Owners corporation certificate fees

-On 1 October 2014, a new fee structure was introduced, setting out the maximum amount an owners corporation can charge for issuing a certificate.
+The owners corporation fee structure sets out the maximum amount an owners corporation can charge for issuing a certificate.

 If a lot is affected by more than one owners corporation, a separate certificate may be issued for each and the owners corporation may charge a separate fee.